UnaCloud/UnaCloud2/README.md

-#UnaCloud 2
+#UnaCloud
 ##Overview
-UnaCloud is a project developed by the investigation group COMIT (Comunicaciones y Tecnología de Información) from Universidad de los Andes, Colombia.
+UnaCloud is a project developed by the research group COMIT (Comunicaciones y Tecnología de Información) from Universidad de los Andes, Colombia.
 It is an open source opportunistic cloud computing Infrastructure as a Service (IaaS) implementation which provides basic computing resources (processing, storage, and networking) to run arbitrary software, including operating systems and applications.

 UnaCloud is able to execute single instances and/or clusters of virtual machines.
 Its execution is mostly supported by off-the-shelf, volatile, non-dedicated, distributed, and heterogeneous computing resources (such as desktops) that belong to a variety of administrative domains on a university campus.